Random Linear Modulation with Spherically Symmetric Modulators: Introduction and motivation

-In Section \ref{sec_gaussian_case}, we suppose that $\Xi_n \sim \mcalN_{d_n}(0,I_{d_n})$, the multivariate standard normal distribution. \citet[Section 2.6]{Bagyan} had also studied this case with random sampling conducted on $X_n$ and $\Xi_n$ and yielding data $X_{n,1},\ldots,X_{n,k}$, and $\Xi_{n,1},\ldots,\Xi_{n,l}$, respectively, and had derived the limiting unconditional distribution of the collection of projections $\{\Xi_{n,j}'X_{n,r}, j=1,\ldots,l, r=1,\ldots,k\}$.
+In Section \ref{sec_gaussian_case}, we suppose that $\Xi_n \sim \mcalN_{d_n}(0,I_{d_n})$, the multivariate standard normal distribution. \citet[Section 2.6]{Bagyan} also studied this case with random sampling conducted on $X_n$ and $\Xi_n$, yielding data $X_{n,1},\ldots,X_{n,k}$, and $\Xi_{n,1},\ldots,\Xi_{n,l}$, respectively, and derived the limiting unconditional distribution of the collection of projections $\{\Xi_{n,j}'X_{n,r}, j=1,\ldots,l, r=1,\ldots,k\}$.
 Throughout the article, all results are derived under the assumption that $X_n$ satisfies the regularity conditions \ref{condition_1} and \ref{condition_2}.
-By adapting an approach due to \cite{Bagyan}, we obtain in Theorem \ref{thm_resampling_Xi_n_X_n} the limiting weak distribution of this collection of projections, conditional on $\Xi_{n,1},\ldots,\Xi_{n,l}$.
+By adapting the approach of \cite{Bagyan}, we obtain in Theorem \ref{thm_resampling_Xi_n_X_n} the limiting weak distribution of this collection of projections, conditional on $\Xi_{n,1},\ldots,\Xi_{n,l}$.
 Theorem \ref{thm_resampling_Xi_n_X_n} is related to numerous articles (cf., \cite{Diaconis_Freedman}, \cite{Duembgen_etal}, \cite{Bickel_etal}) that explain why many unit-length projections of a high-dimensional random vector are approximately normally distributed, and our proof motivates the results in Sections \ref{sec_Lp_conv_cond_pdf} and \ref{sec_Lp_conv_cond_cdf}.

-For the case in which $\Xi_n$ is spherically symmetric, we obtain in Theorem \ref{thm_modulation_charac_2} a necessary and sufficient condition for $\Xi_n$ to be normally distributed; this result, which may be a new uniqueness property of the multivariate normal distribution, will be derived using a celebrated result of \cite{Polya} that characterizes the normal distribution through the distribution of linear functions of independent, identically distributed random variables.
+For the case in which $\Xi_n$ is spherically symmetric, we obtain in Theorem \ref{thm_modulation_charac_2} a necessary and sufficient condition for $\Xi_n$ to be normally distributed; this result, which may be a new uniqueness property of the multivariate normal distribution, will be derived \textit{via} a celebrated result of \cite{Polya} that characterizes the normal distribution through the distribution of linear functions of independent random variables.
+We also show in Remark \ref{rem_C_1_prime_sec_2} that our results motivate generalizations of P\'olya's theorem.